signalogic/SigSRF_SDK/README.md

     manager - hyperv Running tcp://192.168.111.63:2376 v1.13.0
     worker - hyperv Running tcp://192.168.111.64:2376 v1.13.0

 and then use the reported IP and port info inside the WinSCP client, with userid docker, and password tcuser.

+Note the container is configured for root privileges which makes modifying and rebuilding EdgeStream applications and test and measurement file transfers easier.

 ### Ubuntu Docker Container Notes